asdmin/kossel-faq/tensioners.md

 ### Who needs rubber bands on their delta printer arms?

-I see many people hooking up rubber bands, sprintgs, printed or other tensioners to their diagonal arms.
+I see many people hooking up rubber bands, springs, printed or other tensioners to their diagonal arms.

 This is a problem, because these rubber bands are